-A trial looking at if and how the drug BPA affects the body in people with a glioblastoma multiforme brain tumour (PH1/093)
+A trial looking at a drug called BPA in people with a glioblastoma multiforme brain tumour (PH1/093)

-This trial is looking at a drug called Boron Phenylalanine (BPA), to find out more about how it works in the body, in people with high grade glioma.
-This trial is supported by Cancer Research UK.
+This trial looked at a drug called Boron Phenylalanine (BPA).
+The people taking part had a brain tumour called high grade glioma.
+The trial was supported by Cancer Research UK.

 Doctors usually treat fast growing, or high grade brain tumours with surgery, to remove as much of the cancer as possible.
 They then treat any remaining cancer with radiotherapy.
-But there is a limit to the amount of brain radiotherapy that people can have safely.
+But there is a limit to the amount of brain radiotherapy you can have safely.

-- Find the best way (route) of giving BPA
+- Find the best way of giving BPA

-- Find out more about the side effects of different ways of giving BPA and how to treat them
+- Learn more about the side effects of BPA

 - Find the best dose of BPA to give